rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 categories = ["changelog"]
 +++

 To begin, I must acknowledge that my understanding of Swift concurrency is limited.
 I am actively learning about Swift and SwiftUI.
 RsyncUI is a graphical user interface (GUI) application; most of its work is executed on the main thread.
-However, in version 2.2.3, most resource-intensive tasks are moved from the main thread to background threads.
+However, some resource-intensive tasks are performed on background threads.
 RsyncUI functions effectively as it is, but it also serves as a learning opportunity for new features.
 Stability is also a crucial aspect of RsyncUI.
 Consequently, I refrain from releasing new versions until I am confident in its stability.

-The most important work, execution of `rsync` tasks, monitoring progress and termination of tasks is executed on the main thread.
-Also all write operations of data are executed on the main thread.
+The most important work:

+- execution of `rsync` tasks
+- monitoring progress and termination of `rsync` tasks
+- write operations of data to storage

+is executed on the main thread.

 #### Swift concurrency and asynchronous execution

 Concurrency and asynchronous execution are fundamental concepts in Swift.
-The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` keyword for executing work on background threads.
-The Swift concurrency model is intricate, and it requires dedicated time and study to grasp its fundamentals.
+The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` protocol for executing work on background threads.
+The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to grasp its fundamentals.
 Apart from GUI updates, which SwiftUI handles, RsyncUI does *not incorporate concurrency*.
-However, it does support asynchronous execution, but only one task at a time.
-Each time a `rsync` task is initiated, its termination is uncertain.
+But there is asynchronous execution, on main thread and on background threads.

 #### Swift version 6 and the new concurrency model